Chocolate Chip Pancakes

 My whole family loves pancakes for breakfast, so you better believe we have them a few times a month.

-The kids’ favorite version is this Chocolate Chip Pancakes recipe, and who could blame them?
-You’re adding chocolate to batter and covering it in sugar-y syrup.
+The kids’ favorite version is this chocolate chip pancakes recipe, and who could blame them?
+You’re adding chocolate to the batter and covering it in sugar-y syrup.

-Fortunately, these pancakes are great with ANY kind of syrup, but they will definitely be your new go-to Chocolate Chip Pancake recipe!
-Serve these up with a side of bacon or sausage and enjoy!
+Fortunately, these pancakes are great with ANY kind of syrup, but they will definitely be your new go-to chocolate chip pancake recipe!
+Serve these up with a side of Bacon or Breakfast Sausage and enjoy!

 PREP.
-Preheat griddle or frying pan to medium heat.
+Preheat the griddle or frying pan to medium heat.

 Folding chocolate chips into the pancake batter.